cjmaaz/ArchStarterPack/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/improvement`)
 3. Commit your changes (`git commit -am 'Add new configuration'`)
+4. Commit your changes with descriptive messages
-4. Push to the branch (`git push origin feature/improvement`)
+5. Push to the branch (`git push origin feature/improvement`)
-5. Open a Pull Request
+6. Open a Pull Request

 **Guidelines:**
 - Document all configurations thoroughly